a3bd2lra7man/m7_db/README.md

 ## M7DB Class

-M7DB will create the database beyond you and provide a the database
+M7DB will create the database beyond you and provide the database

 M7DB also provide a helper methods as createTableStatement()